TheRemote/MinecraftBedrockServer/README.md

 </ul>

 <h2>Multiple Servers and Installation Paths</h2>
 <p>The server supports multiple servers at once.
-When you run SetupMinecraft.sh again pick the identical root path as any previous servers.
-The path structure of the scripts is $ROOTPATH/minecraftbe/yourservername which is why the "root" path SetupMinecraft.sh asks you for should always be the same.</p>
+When you run SetupMinecraft.sh again, pick the identical root path as any previous servers.
+The path structure of the scripts is $ROOTPATH/minecraftbe/yourservername, which is why the "root" path SetupMinecraft.sh asks you for should always be the same.</p>
 <p>The individual server folder is determined by the "server name" you enter for your server.
-If it's an existing server the scripts will be safely updated.
-If it's a new server then a new folder will be created under $ROOTPATH/minecraftbe/newservername.</p>
+If it's an existing server, the scripts will be safely updated.
+If it's a new server, then a new folder will be created under $ROOTPATH/minecraftbe/newservername.</p>
-<p>Keep the installation the path the same for all servers and the script will manage all this for you.</p>
+<p>Keep the installation path the same for all servers and the script will manage all this for you.</p>

 <h2>Version Override</h2>
 You can revert to a previous version with the revert.sh script included in your directory like this: <pre>./revert.sh Set previous version in version_pin.txt: bedrock-server-1.19.10.20.zip</pre>
-If you have a specific version you would like to run you can also create version_pin.txt yourself like this: <pre>echo "bedrock-server-1.18.33.02.zip" > version_pin.txt</pre>
+If you have a specific version you would like to run, you can also create version_pin.txt yourself like this: <pre>echo "bedrock-server-1.18.33.02.zip" > version_pin.txt</pre>
 The version hold can be removed by deleting version_pin.txt.
 This will allow it to update to the latest version again!

 <h2>Buy A Coffee / Donate</h2>